Lightning-AI/pytorch-lightning/docs/source-app/get_started/lightning_apps_intro.rst

 **Minimal CS background:** You know *basic* Python.

-**Miniam ML background:** None!
+**Minimal ML background:** None!
 (PyTorch or PyTorch Lightning knowledge is not required).

-**Goal:** In this guide you'll learn the basic concept to develop with Lightning.
+**Goal:** In this guide you'll learn the basic concepts to develop with Lightning.

 .. join_slack::
    :align: left